coaka/phr/README.md

 ~~~
 Note: do not change the .tr files order. if you need to plot two or more CDF delay protocols, please, change the script accordingly.

 + To calculate Probability of Drop Burst Length(DBL), (A new metric proposed by Awos Kh.
-Ali & Iain Phillips in [This paper](https://ieeexplore.ieee.org/document/7760829).), you need to run the following two python scripts as follows:
+Ali & Iain Phillips in [This paper](https://ieeexplore.ieee.org/document/7760829)), you need to run the following two python scripts as follow:
 ~~~
 python pre_dbl.py ns2_tracefilename.tr > new_file.txt
 ~~~